 Aaron Rodgers says his appearance at the 2022 NFL Honors led to a haircut

-Aaron Rodgers’ MVP play for the Packers and all of his off-the-field happenings (relationship with Packers management and Shailene Woodley, COVID-19 and guest host of “Jeopardy!” to name a few, for example) have generated tons of Headlines the last couple of years.
+Aaron Rodgers’ MVP play for the Green Bay Packers and all of his off-the-field happenings (relationship with Packers management and Shailene Woodley, COVID-19 and guest host of “Jeopardy!” to name a few, for example) have generated tons of headlines the last couple of years.

 But so has his hair.
 Yes, his hair.

-After all, Rodgers said he grew out his hair last year in part for his John Wick Halloween costume, it was part of a golf bet with Charles Barkley and it even played into his Nicolas Cage-inspired WWE-like entrance into training camp this season .
+After all, Rodgers said he grew out his hair last year in part for his John Wick Halloween costume, it was part of a golf bet with Charles Barkley and it even played into his Nicolas Cage-inspired WWE-like training camp entrance this season.

 So after all this time, what made Rodgers decide to get rid of the long locks and the man bun that he made famous?